 I began studying at a British International School based in Pudong under a British curriculum.
 Here I began mercifully trying to learn the language, adapting to the culture, learning my way around whilst still getting over the shock of what was really going on and what was likely to come for the next 6 years living in China.
 It was only after my 1st or 2nd year of living there that I really began to realize the enormity of what had happened and the phenomenal benefits this relocation would have on me for the long term.
 6 years later, I found myself studying at the University of Manchester reading Business & Management with Chinese.
 This in itself incorporated a further year in Shanghai studying at a Chinese university, which for me was basically like coming home and allowing me to see the family again!
 During this time period I managed to secure an internship level position at the British Consulate in Shanghai.
 Little did I know, this would provide me with a healthy springboard for future employment.

 Nearing graduation at UoM, I began hunting for business or management related jobs in the UK which would send me back to the place I now considered home.
 I was fortunate enough to land my first ever interview as Operations Manager at the UK’s largest conveyor manufacturer, and soon after initial training they expatriated me to the historic and unique harbor city of Ningbo.
 I was back in my dream country and in what I considered at the time to be my dream job!
-In the years following this I founded a 2 major companies: The Chairman’s Bao & Atomic Digital Marketing which again, would not have been possible had it not being for everything that had happened prior to.
+In the years following this I founded a 2 major companies: The Chairman’s Bao & Atomic Digital Marketing (An agency offering a variety of digital marketing services) which again, would not have been possible had it not being for everything that had happened prior to.

 None of this would have been possible if it wasn’t for my prior experience interning in Shanghai.
 The other graduates applying for the role more or less had the same qualifications with the only tangible things setting me apart being the internship at the British Consulate General and my history of living in China.
 This almost immediate recruitment was where I realized the true value (read Why Intern Abroad) of gaining experience in a city, country, culture or company within which you wish to thrive.
 My university degree, my level of Mandarin and love for China were helpful in getting me hired, but other candidates had these qualities too.
 It was the previous experience of actually working there which set me apart.